kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A series of objects within a track, served via a QUIC stream.

 Just like QUIC streams, a group is delivered reliably in order with no gaps.
-There is a header that dicates stream-level properties such as TTL.
+There is a header that outlines any stream-level properties.

 Both the publisher and subscriber can cancel a GROUP stream at any point with QUIC's RESET_STREAM or STOP_SENDING respectively.
 When a group is cancelled, the publisher transmits a GROUP_DROPPED message to inform the subscriber.